gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 * Current sinks/sources
 * Attaching onto the input of a linear regulator to allow it to run of high voltages (or protect it from ESD)[^bib-ixys-dep-mode-mosfet-applications].

-### Alternate Style #1
+### Alternate Style #1: Arrows

-Sometimes the body connection, body diode and enhancement/depletion mode indicators are removed altogether from the schematic symbol, and a simplified set of symbols as below are used:
+Sometimes the body connection, body diode and enhancement/depletion mode indicators are removed altogether from the schematic symbol, and a simplified set of symbols is used as shown in {{% ref "fig-mosfet-schematic-symbols-simplified-style-n-ch-p-ch" %}}.

-{{% figure src="mosfet-schematic-symbols-simplified-style-n-ch-p-ch.svg" width="800" caption="An simplified/alternate style for a MOSFET symbol.
+{{% figure ref="fig-mosfet-schematic-symbols-simplified-style-arrows" src="_assets/mosfet-schematic-symbols-simplified-style-arrows.webp" width="600px" caption="An simplified/alternate style for a MOSFET symbol.
 Note the different convention used for the direction of the arrows!
 There is also no distinction between depletion and enhancement-mode MOSFETs in the alternative style (assume it is enhancement-mode if in doubt)." %}}

-### Alternate Style #2
+### Alternate Style #2: Polarity Dot

-The difference between N-channel and P-channel MOSFETs may be instead distinguished by adding a inverting-style circle on the gate pin, this symbolises that, in a way, a P-channel is the inverse of the more typical/standard N-channel.
+The difference between N-channel and P-channel MOSFETs may be instead distinguished by adding a inverting-style circle on the gate pin as shown in {{% ref "fig-mosfet-schematic-symbols-simplified-style-polarity-dot" %}}.
+This symbolises that a P-channel is the inverse of the more typical/standard N-channel (in a sense).

+{{% figure ref="fig-mosfet-schematic-symbols-simplified-style-polarity-dot" src="_assets/mosfet-schematic-symbols-simplified-style-polarity-dot.webp" width="500px" caption="An alternative style for a MOSFET symbol using a basic symbol for the N-Channel, and then adding a dot on the gate for the P-Channel." %}}

+This style is commonly used when drawing MOSFETs as part of logic gates and other integrated circuitry, due to it's simple and small symbol size which does not clutter the page when illustrating complex logic that might use 10's or 100's of these devices.
+Also, due to the substrates being connected to the rail voltage and ground, the drain/source are symmetric and there is no need to distinguish between the two.

 ### CMOS 4-pin MOSFETS